-Al Gray is a Partner in the Labor and Employment Practice Group at Rubin and Rudman in Boston.
-Al is also a member of the Education group where he applies his labor and employment skills for the Massachusetts State Universities.
+Al Gray is a partner in the Labor and Employment Practice Group at Rubin and Rudman and a member of the firm’s Executive Committee.
+Al is also a member of the Education group, where he applies his labor and employment skills for the Massachusetts State Universities.
 For more than two decades, Al has represented employers in all facets of labor and employment law issues.

 Al represents clients before federal and state administrative agencies, including the U.S. Equal Employment Opportunity Commission (EEOC), the National Labor Relations Board (NLRB), the Massachusetts Commission Against Discrimination (MCAD), the Massachusetts Department of Labor Relations (DLR), the Massachusetts Division of Administrative Law Appeals (DALA), the Occupational Safety and Health Administration (OSHA), and other agencies.
 Al also represents clients in union arbitrations and the collective bargaining process.